ub-math/exam_guides/docs/index.md

 #### The exam PIN

 To access the proctored Zoom meeting and the exam questions you will need the exam PIN.
-You received the PIN in an email from Prof. John Ringland (ringland@buffalo.edu) on September 10.
+You received the PIN in an email from prof. John Ringland (ringland@buffalo.edu) on September 10.
 A few days before the exam make sure that you have the PIN.
 If you can’t find it, contact the course instructor.
 For each Math course you are taking this semester, you will use the same PIN for all exams.

 <div class="alert alert-dismissible alert-danger">